Charlescsyyy/UnrealCV/docs/tutorials/integration/infinigen/index.rst

 Loading an Infinigen Scene
 --------------------------

-An :code:`Infinigen` can be loaded into :code:`LychSim`-compatible format using :code:`lychsim.tools.infinigen.load_infinigen_scene` for scene data and :code:`lychsim.tools.infinigen.load_infinigen_frame` for both scene and frame data.
+An :code:`Infinigen` scene can be loaded into :code:`LychSim`-compatible format using :code:`lychsim.tools.infinigen.load_infinigen_scene` for scene data and :code:`lychsim.tools.infinigen.load_infinigen_frame` for both scene and frame data.
 For example,

 .. code-block:: python